Santiago Vidaurri: Second Mexican Empire

 With the secession of Southern states from the United States and the formation of the Confederate States of America, Vidaurri established relationships with the nascent Confederate government.
 Vidaurri met with Confederate agent Juan A. Quintero in June 1861.
 Vidaurri believed that relations with the Confederacy could prove profitable for his territory and insure border peace, and he made his overture to Confederate President Jefferson Davis.

-During the Second French Intervention in Mexico and the establishment of the Second Mexican Empire, Vidaurri broke with Juárez, as early as March 1864, over the administration and finances of his state, and had even held a referendum on joining the Empire.
-Republican troops drove him into Texas, but troops loyal to Viduarri remained active in the region.
+During the Second French Intervention in Mexico and the establishment of the Second Mexican Empire, Vidaurri broke with Juárez, as early as March 1864, over the administration and finances of his state, and even held a referendum on joining the Empire.
+Republican troops drove him into Texas, but troops loyal to Vidaurri remained active in the region.
 As Republican forces in the north were diverted by Imperial advances.
 Vidaurrist troops captured Monterrey on 15 August 1864, with President Juárez barely escaping, and pursued as far as Parras in a bullet-riddled carriage.
 The triumphant Vidaurri then headed towards the capital where he was made a councilor of Emperor Maximilian.
 By the end of the year, the imperialists controlled Nuevo León and the greater part of Coahuila to the banks of the Rio Grande, the border with the Confederate States of America.